 The Merbecke Choir is a group of around 25-30 singers who sing a wide range of music to a high standard.
-The choir is mostly made up of people in their twenties and thirties, who meet to rehearse every Tuesday in term time.
+The choir is mostly made up of singers with prior choral experience, who meet to rehearse every Tuesday during term time.
 It is

 Under the Shadow of Thy Wings.
 In 2003, Southwark Cathedral founded the Merbecke Choir to be a place for boys and girls who left the Cathedral Choirs to explore a wide range of repertoire under expert tuition.
 The choir

-The choir is a staunch supporter of new music, having commissioned several new works, as well as being adept in the performance of renaissance polyphony.
-They have performed for the Poet Laureate, the Archbishop of Canterbury, Archbishop Emeritus Desmond Tutu, and contributed to Her Majesty the Queen’s Christmas Broadcast recorded at Southwark Cathedral in 2006.
+The choir is a staunch supporter of new music, having commissioned several new works, as well as being adept in the performance of Renaissance polyphony.
+They have performed for HRH Princess Alexandra, the Poet Laureate Carol Ann Duffy,

 heresy in 1543 in the Retrochoir at Southwark, which was used for this purpose at the time.
 He was found guilty and condemned to be burned at the stake.
-His sentence was commuted however by Bishop Stephen Gardiner, the then Bishop
+However, his sentence was commuted by Bishop Stephen Gardiner, the then Bishop